 Request a Workshop

-We encourage all requests to be submitted as early as possible, with multiple date options provided.
+We encourage all requests to be submitted as early as possible, with two weeks' notice and multiple date options provided.
 While we do our best to coordinate around your needs, we cannot guarantee all requests.
 Click the button below to submit a form via your UCSB Google account.

 Explore Handshake and Post Jobs